 Displayed below, the following exception occurs on Nuke launch if a PySide module is imported in Nuke's

 Within Nuke's launch terminal, an

 ImportErrorwill be shown specifying that Nuke could not import a PySide module, in this case,

-With the release of Nuke 11, there have been significant library updates done with the aim of making Nuke VFX Reference Platform 2017 complaint.
+With the release of Nuke 11.0v1, there were significant library updates done with the aim of making Nuke VFX Reference Platform compliant.

 In the case of the PySide, this was updated from PySide 1.2.2 to PySide 2.0 within the Nuke core libraries, so it can now be imported as Pyside2 rather than PySide.
-For more information on the library versions shipped with Nuke 11, see Appendix D in the Online Help.
+For more information on the library versions currently shipped with Nuke, see the Third-Party Libraries and Fonts section of the documentation.

-As a result of this update from PySide to PySide2, starting with Nuke 11 PySide modules are no longer callable.
+As a result of this update from PySide to PySide2, starting with Nuke 11.0v1, PySide modules are no longer callable.

 has been replaced with: